seconddinner/stress-test-loader/README.md

 ## Running the stress test using stress-test-loader

 ### Create stresstest client json
-* build your stress test client to an arm64 executable, this can be a directory with libraries and one entry executable.
-Executable can take any number environment variable as configuration.
+* build your stress test client as an arm64 executable, this can be a directory with libraries and one entry executable.
+The executable can take any number of environment variable as configuration.
 We are going to use ```stress-test-client``` as an example
 * ```tar cvzf stress-test-client```
-* copy the tgz file to a S3 bucket ```aws s3 cp  stress-test-client.tgz   s3://stress-test-client-s3/stress-test-client.tgz```
+* copy the tgz file to an S3 bucket ```aws s3 cp  stress-test-client.tgz   s3://stress-test-client-s3/stress-test-client.tgz```
 * build a stress-test-loader config json.
 For example `stresstest.json`
 ```
 {